 If you’re getting an error, try the following:

 - Run this python code block by selecting the records first.

 - Do not capitalize .title() with a capital ‘T’

 Python has a simple solution to capitalize the first letter in a text field.

 You can also convert strings to all lowercase in a text field using the .lower() property.
-The .upper() returns a copy of a strong with all the cases characters converted to uppercase.
+The .upper() returns a copy of a string with all the case characters converted to uppercase.